SHOCO v2.1 - Developer Guide

 3.7.1 Current implementation

-The find feature is implemented using a FindCommand
+The find feature is implemented using a FindCommand class which extends the main

-class with a String representing the keyword specified by the user.
+Command class with a String representing the keyword specified by the user.

 The process is as follows: